What Is Sustainable Investing?

-The purpose of these rubrics is to provide a framework for investment organizations and investment professionals to do a candid self-assessment of areas needed for future sustainability effectiveness.
+These rubrics are intended to provide a framework for investment organizations and investment professionals to do a candid self-assessment of areas needed for future sustainability effectiveness.
 The rubrics will help you recognize your strengths and develop plans for building your capabilities where gaps exist.
-Resources are provided to help with upskilling.

 CFA Institute Is Committed to Sustainable Investing

 As the largest global association of investment professionals, CFA Institute has committed to the development of sustainable investing and ESG investing and analysis through a variety of efforts including the following:

 - Educating investment professionals via a specialist certificate, professional development, practitioner-focused research, and the CFA Program curriculum: In the next edition of the curriculum, ESG content will increase by 130%.